 You've been using Microsoft Excel to perform various business tasks, and it's been quite rewarding.
-"Then, why choose Microsoft Access?" is probably a question you ask yourself often since both applications possess many similarities.
+"Then, why choose Microsoft Access for Business?" is probably a question you ask yourself often since both applications possess many similarities.

 Before switching to MS Access, it's vital to understand the application, know its strengths, explore the tools and functions, and what business solutions they offer to meet and exceed your expectations.
 It also pays to understand how MS Access solutions compare to alternative solutions offered by competing database applications.